rootwork/hugo-module-site/README.md

 ## Building your own Hugo module site

 If you don't want to fork this project, you can create a site with Hugo modules from scratch.
-The first article listed below is a great walk-through, but the list of commands alone is:
+The first resource [listed below](#additional-resources) is a great walk-through, but the list of commands alone is:

 ```sh
 mkdir <site_name>